-- Cut halloumi into thick slices approximately 0.5cm and lightly brush with olive oil, then cover both sides with za’atar.
+- Cut halloumi into thick slices approximately 0.5 cm and lightly brush with olive oil, then cover both sides with za’atar.

-- Fry halloumi slices in a large pan over medium heat for approximately 1-2 minutes each side or until golden brown.
+- Fry halloumi slices in a large fry pan over medium heat for approximately 1-2 minutes each side or until golden brown.

-- In a medium pot, add tbsp olive oil and gently toast the dried pearl couscous for 1-2 minutes.
+- In a medium saucepan, add tbsp olive oil and gently toast the dried pearl couscous for 1-2 minutes.
 Then add 1 ½ cup of water and simmer in a covered pot for approximately 10 minutes.
 Use a fork to separate the grains and remove to cool down.

 - To pop pomegranate seeds, roll the fruit to loosen the seeds.
 Then score the fruit in the middle and tear it in half.
-Over a bowl, hold the fruit face down and use a spoon to tap the back of skin and squeeze the fruit a little for the seeds to pop out.
+Over a bowl, hold the fruit face down and use a wooden spoon to tap the back of skin and squeeze the fruit a little for the seeds to pop out.

-- In a small bowl, add olive oil, lemon juice, wholegrain mustard, honey, salt & pepper and whisk well together.
+- In a small mixing bowl, add olive oil, lemon juice, wholegrain mustard, honey, salt & pepper and whisk well together.

 - In a large mixing bowl, place pearl couscous, cherry tomatoes, pomegranate seeds, spinach leaves and mint together and mix well.